Herniated disc exercises are an extremely important part of recovering from disc related lower back pain.

 On the other hand, almost any exercise can be made disc friendly if a few simple principles are understood.

-How to learn exercises for herniated disc?
+What exercises help herniated disc?

 What exercises to avoid with herniated disc?